-First, to test the presence of the SNARC effect on group level (Hypothesis 1), SNARC slopes will be tested against zero with two-sided Bayesian one-sample t-tests in each number range in each experiment.
+First, to-we will test the presence of the SNARC effect on group level in both number ranges separately in each experiment (Hypothesis 1).
+As described in the introduction, the SNARC effect seems to be stronger in the lower than in the higher number range in terms of a more negative slope.
+As the SNARC effect is very robust especially for lower ranges and possibly stronger than in higher ranges (see Hypothesis 3), the SNARC effect in lower ranges (Hypothesis 1a) will be used as manipulation check and prerequisite for following investigations (Hypotheses 1b, 2 and 3).
+The obtained, SNARC slopes will be tested against zero with two-sided Bayesian one-sample t-tests in each number range in each experiment.
 This procedure corresponds to the repeated-measures regressions described by Lorch and Myers (1990) and applied to the SNARC effect by Fias et al. (1996) and accounts for the within-subject design.
-Although we do not expect reversed, but instead regular SNARC effects reflected by negative slopes (as in each of the six scenarios described above and shown in Figures 1 and 2 and Table 1), we will use two-sided tests here to stay consistent and we will use the same conservative significance level on the relevant side for all hypothesis tests within this study.
-The lack of conclusive evidence as regards Not finding the SNARC effect or even finding evidence against it in one of the four ranges despite our large sample would speak against its robustness, but we consider this to be highly unlikely because the SNARC effect in parity judgment has been shown in numerous studies using different number ranges within the interval from 0 to 9.
+Although we do not expect reversed, but instead regular SNARC effects reflected by negative slopes (as in each of the six scenarios described above and shown in Figures 1 and 2 and Table 1), we will want to use two-sided tests here to stay consistent within this study.
+Evidence for the SNARC effect in all ranges would replicate findings from the two seminal studies by Dehaene et al. (1993) and Fias et al. (1996).
+The lack of conclusive evidence as regards the SNARC effect in the lower ranges (Hypothesis 1a) with our maximal sample of 800 participants or even finding evidence against it in one of the four ranges would speak against its robustness, but we consider this to be is highly unlikely because the SNARC effect in parity judgment has been shown in numerous studies using different number ranges within the interval from 0 to 9.
+Evidence against the SNARC effect in the higher ranges (Hypothesis 1b) combined with evidence for the SNARC effect in the lower ranges (Hypothesis 1a) would provide support for AMdependency of the strength of the SNARC effect (Hypothesis 3).

-Second, to investigate RMdependency of the number mapping on the MNL, we will test whether dRTs for critical numbers (i.e., 4 and 5) differ between the lower and the higher number range (Hypothesis 2) with one two-sided paired Bayesian t- test per number in each experiment.
-A significant Evidence for a difference would imply that the SNARC effect and the MNL are (at least partly) flexible and adapt to the number range used in a task (as in Scenarios 1, 2, 4, and 5).
+Second, to investigate RMdependency of the number mapping on the MNL, we will test whether dRTs for critical numbers (i.e., 4 and 5) differ between the lower and the higher number range (Hypothesis 2a) with one two-sided paired Bayesian t-test per number in each experiment.
+Evidence for a difference would imply that the SNARC effect and the MNL are (at least partly) flexible and adapt to the number range used in a task (as in Scenarios 1, 2, 4, and 5 in Figures S1 and S2 in the Supplementary Material).
 This would be in line with the literature claiming that numbers 4 and 5 are associated with the right side in the number range from 0 to 5 and with the left side in the number range from 4 to 9.
 However, this finding would not fully rule out AMdependency.
-The lack of a significant Evidence against a difference (<a href="supported by conclusive Bayesian evidence for the null hypothesis)-would indicate that the SNARC effect and the MNL are at least not fully flexible (as in Scenarios 3 and 6).
+Evidence against a difference would indicate that the SNARC effect and the MNL are AMdependent at least not fully flexible-to some degree (as in Scenarios 3 and 6 in Figures S1 and S2).